cptjuke/jbuilder/README.md

 Fragment caching is supported, it uses `Rails.cache` and works like caching in HTML templates:
+I would like to review this?
+Cause it really seems useful in terms of response time and latency

 ```ruby
 json.cache! ['v1', @person], expires_in: 10.minutes do